-I certify that:

-(Name of participant) ecrtify that.

-as my live-in aide.

-The live-in aide is qualified to prov

-household prior to receiving program assistance.

-There is no other reason for the live

-they have a previous residence they left in good standing.

-The live-in aide and I will maintain

-The live-in aide shall not contribute maintain household utilities in their to the household finances, pay for household bills or expenses or

-at a member of the assisted family.
-Because a live-in aide only lives in ling services for a person with a disability, the aide has no right to

-person with disabilities moves out or if the person with disabilities no

-erstand that any misrepresentation on this certification or in connection

-in aide is considered fraud and thereby grounds for program denial

-to repay the Authority any amounts overpaid on my behalf.

-Participants Name

-Participant Signature

-Live-in Aide Name

-Live-in Aide Signature
+1. Is determined to be essential to the care and well-being of the person 2.
+Is not obligated for the support of the person(s); and (s); 3.
+Would not be living in the assisted housing unit except to provide the e necessary supportive services.
+Icertify that: (Name of participant) I have selected as my live-in aide.
+The live-in aide is qualified to provide the needed care.
+The live-in aide was not part of the household prior to receiving program m assistance.
+There is no other reason for the live-in aide to reside in the unit.
+The aide must demonstrate they have a previous residence they left in good standing.
+The live-in aide and I will maintain separate finances.
+The live-in aide shall not contribute to the household finances, pay for l nousehold bills or expenses or maintain household utilities in their name.
+I understand that a live-in aide is not a member of the assisted family.
+Enthe unit for the purposes of providing services for a person with a decontinuing living in the unit if the person with disabilities moves out or longer is eligible for the aide.
+I understand that any misrepresentation or with the process to approve a live-in aide is considered fraud and the and/or termination and requirement to repay the Authority any amounts isability, the aide has no right to rif the person with disabilities no a this certification or in connection reby grounds for program denial Participants Name Participant Signature Live-in Aide Name Live-in Aide Signature Date of Signature

-&lt;sup>4 Near-elderly family means a family whose head, spouse, or sole member is a person who is at least 50 years of age but below the age of 62; or two (2) or more persons, who are at least 50 years of age but below the age of 62, living together; or one or more persons who are at least 50 years of age but below the age of 62 living with one or more live-in aides.
+4 Near-elderly family means a family whose head, spouse, or sole member is a person who is at least 50 years of age but below the age of 62; or two (2) or more persons, who are at least 50 years of age but below the age of 62, living together; or one or more persons who are at least 50 years of age but below the age of 62 living with one or more live-in aides.